 Sue Bernt is a Licensed Clinical Social Worker dedicated to working with all humans to discover their strengths within.

-Now and for the past 38 plus years, Sue has developed an awareness of how to support development of all ages.
-With natural and instinctive qualities, she has had a successful career as a teacher, a support to adults (Parents, Foster/Adopt Parents, and Teaching staff), and as a child and family therapist.
+Through experience, education, and training, Sue has developed an awareness of how to support development of all ages.
+With natural and instinctive qualities, she has had a successful career as a teacher, a support to adults, and as a child and family therapist.

-Sue is a dedicated advocate for quality services within communities, and strives to empower all human beings as they recognize the strengths they carry within themselves.
+Sue is a dedicated advocate and strives to empower all human beings as they recognize the strengths they carry within themselves.

 Sue specializes in working with people ages 6 and above.
 Her focus is on understanding the challenges of life brought about through relationships, self worth, behavior, trauma, depression, stress, and anxiety.